jesbu1/carl/README.md

 In order to experiment on MuJoco environments, you must have MuJoco 200 installed with an appropriate MuJuco license linked.
 See here to download MuJoco 200: [mujoco](https://www.roboti.us/index.html).

 To install the base packages required, simply `pip install -r requirements.txt`.
-Then you must `pip install -e gym-duckietown` to install the modified Duckietown driving environment, and `pip install -e learning_to_adapt` to install the disabled joint Half-Cheetah environment code originally from GrBAL.
+(Tested with Python 3.6) Then you must `pip install -e gym-duckietown` to install the modified Duckietown driving environment, and `pip install -e learning_to_adapt` to install the disabled joint Half-Cheetah environment code originally from GrBAL.